 When necessary, letters may include notation of the means of delivery (“Certified Mail” or “Registered Mail”) or on-arrival instructions, such as “Personal” (to be opened and read by the addressee only) or “Confidential” (for the addressee or other authorized personnel).
 These lines are typed in all capital letters and placed flush left, four or five spaces below the dateline, and two lines above the inside address.
 On-arrival notations are also printed in capital letters on the face side of the envelope.

 The inside address is usually typed three to eight lines below the dateline.
 When a letter is addressed to an individual, the inside address includes the following:

 - Name of the business.
 It is equally important to write the name of the company or organization exactly.
-Look for details: Is "Company," "Corporation," or "Incorporated" spelled out or abbreviated?
+Look for details: Is “Company,” “Corporation,” or “Incorporated” spelled out or abbreviated?
 Does the company name include commas, hyphens, periods, or ampersands?
 Are words run together?
 Which letters are capitalized?
-Find out by checking letterhead, corporate publications, the firm's Web site, or the phone book.
+Find out by checking the firm’s website, letterhead, corporate publications, or a phone book.

 - Full name of the company, firm, or organization

 - To the attention of.
 If you are writing a company or company department, you may also want to include an attention line that directs your letter to a specific individual (“Attention: Mr. Benjamin Hayes” or “Attention: Director of Health Benefits”).
 The attention line is placed two spaces below the address and two lines above the salutation.
 The salutation itself is directed to the company or department.

 Your salutation is your greeting.
 In most cases, it is a simple “Dear Mr. / Ms. / Mrs. / Dr. _____:”, followed by a colon.
 It is the standard to salute a person in a business letter with the same name form you use in person; so only use a person’s first name only when you know the addressee well or have agreed to correspond on a first-name basis.